Drop-Withdrawal

 Withdrawing From Classes

-As defined at the beginning of this article, students who determine they cannot continue in any of the classes for which they are registered will fill out the Official Withdrawal Form and submit it to the Registrar’s Office.
+As defined at the beginning of this article, students who determine they cannot continue in any of the classes for which they are registered will fill out the Official Withdrawal Form available through their MyGNTC account. and submit it to the Registrar’s Office.
 When a student withdraws from all of their classes, their aid may have to be adjusted for that term and the SAP can be affected.

-Classes Withdrawn From Prior to the Beginning or Within the First 3 Days of the Semester
+Classes Withdrawn From Before the Beginning or Within the First 3 Days of the Semester

-If all classes are dropped prior to the beginning of the term or within the first three (3) days of classes, the student’s SAP will not be negatively affected, but any aid awarded on his/her account must be removed.
-If the student has used any Pell funds in the GNTC Bookstore prior to withdrawing, he/she will need to pay those funds back to the Business Office.
+If all classes are dropped before the beginning of the term or within the first three (3) days of classes, the student’s SAP will not be negatively affected, but any aid awarded to his/her account must be removed.
+If the student has used any Pell funds in the GNTC Bookstore before withdrawing, he/she will need to pay those funds back to the Business Office.

 Classes Withdrawn From Following the First 3 Days of the Semester